whassani/objecta-labs/FINAL-PROJECT-STATUS.md

 ## 📞 Summary

-**AgentForge is a complete, production-ready SaaS platform blueprint** with:
+**ObjectaLabs is a complete, production-ready SaaS platform blueprint** with:

 - 28 comprehensive documents
 - 100% TypeScript/JavaScript stack